ripter/Workshops/aframe/character-controller/README.md

 Or at least I hope it will do all those things once it is finished.

+## Active Goal:
+[ ] User can control two different animated models, walking forward and turning with animations.
+✅ Add new animated model
+[ ]

 ## ToDo:
 * [ ] Everything.
 * [ ] Transition between animations using velocity.